 Barback Interview Questions

-You likely have a set of standard interview questions and attitude/personality questions when hiring bar staff.
+You likely have a set of standard interview questions and attitude/personality questions when hiring bar staff and a few specific bartender interview questions.
 But here are a few interview questions to see if your barback is committed to the profession and the industry.

 - Where do you see yourself in 1 year?
 In 5 years?